suranjanabasu/spring-vault-example/README.md

-# Connecting to MYSQL using Hashicorp Vault and Spring Boot
+# Connecting to Database using Hashicorp Vault and Spring Boot (eg: database here is MYSQL)

 # TO GET STARTED :
 You will need the following: